DraconMarius/bear2obsidian/README.md

 **please make sure that you have the node.js installed**

-Make sure that you export your Bear note with attachements as Markdown to a new folder named `BearExport`.
+Make sure that you export your Bear note with attachements as Markdown to a new folder named `BearExport`. *After implemnting the change that allow us to retain timestamps, this folder's content will be transformed and moved after running this script.

 > You can name the folder anything you want really, but you will have to edit the path to the source folder within the code:
 ```javascript